 - 4K (Ultra HD/UHD) signal input support up to 30 fps (2160p/30)

 - Improved Remote Control Protocol (RCP) with support for external devices such as, touch screens, keyboards, and mice.

 - Power and charging up to 10 Watts.

 - Multiple Simultaneous Display support.

 - Backward compatible with previous MHL 1.0 and 2.0 versions (including physical connections).
 However, devices with MHL versions 1.0 or 2.0 may not be able access version 3.0 capabilities.

 MHL Compatibility Issues

-Of course, for MHL to work, the HDMI connection your TV, home theater receiver, or Blu-ray Disc player needs to be MHL-enabled, and, although there aren't many as of the beginning of 2013, that number is expected to increase greatly in the next year or so.
-In fact, a larger number of home theater receivers being introduced during 2013 are incorporating this feature, and ther are also an increasing number of TVs.
+Of course, for MHL to work, the HDMI connection your TV, home theater receiver, or Blu-ray Disc player needs to be MHL-enabled, and, although there weren't many as of the beginning of 2013, that number has increased since.
+In fact, a larger number of home theater receivers introduced during 2013 and 2014 are incorporating this feature, and they are also an increasing number of TVs.

 However, even if your TV does not have an MHL-enabled HDMI port, that may not be a problem, if your home theater receiver, Blu-ray Disc player, or even your TV antenna (yes, I said that right - check it out here), has its own MHL-HDMI port, then it will be able to access the content and pass it along to a non-MHL-enabled TV.